 The primary objective of the Cowes Breakwater Project, part of the Cowes Outer Harbour Project, is to transform Cowes into a true sheltered harbour.

-Phase 1 of the Outer Harbour Project, construction of the new detached Cowes Breakwater for Cowes began in May 2014.
+Phase 1 of the Outer Harbour Project, construction of the new detached Cowes Breakwater, began in May 2014.
 Following a tender process, in consultation with Project Managers Atkins, Cowes Harbour Commission (CHC) and their partners at the Homes and Communities Agency (HCA) appointed Boskalis Westminster on a design and build contract.
 This is a £7.5m project including a fixed price contract of £7m with Boskalis Westminster; funding being from the HCA providing £3m of inward investment and CHC contributing the remainder of the cost.